OurcartEng/receipt-scanner-iOS-demo/README.md

 ```

 ### 🔁 Step 2: Check Model Status
 Before using the model, you can check if the model is available or not.
+If the model is "available" or "availableUpdating" you can run the prevalidation function.
 ```swift
 let status = ModelDownloader.shared.getPrevalidationStatus()